Gnss

 Cloning the Group

-# Create a clone of the original group, that exists independently
+# Create a copy of the original group, that exists independently

 Subgroups